schmouk/PyRandLib/README.md

 ### FastRand63  -  2^63 periodicity

-**FastRand63** implements a Linear Congruential Generator dedicated to  63- bits  calculations with a short period  (about 9.2e+18) and very short time computation.
+**FastRand63** implements a  Linear  Congruential  Generator  dedicated  to
+63-bits  calculations  with  a short period  (about 9.2e+18) and very short time computation.

-LCG models evaluate pseudo-random numbers suites *x(i)* as a simple mathem- atical function of *x(i-1)*:
+LCG  models  evaluate  pseudo-random  numbers  suites *x(i)*  as  a  simple mathematical function of *x(i-1)*:

     x(i) = ( a * x(i-1) + c ) mod m